ChenSizhe13893461199/FMT_donor_recipient_matching/README.md

 **2.** Prepare the necessary datasets (independent training, validation, and test datasets), which have been deposited in .npy files.
 In detail, files including "donor_training.npy", "recipient_training.npy", "donor_validation.npy", "recipient_validation.npy", "donor_testing.npy", and "recipient_testing.npy" have all been submitted to GitHub for convenience.

-**3.** Following the codes provided in "MOZAIC.py" and running it in your local Spyder or other suitable environment directly, the training of AMPLiT will be smoothly performed.
+**3.** Following the codes provided in "MOZAIC.py" and running it in your local Spyder or other suitable environment directly, the training of MOZAIC will be smoothly performed.

 ### MOZAIC framework and design
 MOZAIC integrates five densely interconnected neural computational blocks, activation modules, filter layers, and multi-layer perceptrons.
 Its upstream computational blocks extract parallel featural characteristics from donor and recipient features, while downstream layers identify intrinsic complementary patterns within donor-recipient pairs.
 By prioritizing interconnective patterns between paired donor-recipient features over isolated features, MOZAIC minimizes asymmetric biases inherent in conventional machine learning approaches.